teepanis/siam-quantum/README.md

 ## 2. Compiling SQ

-LAPACK is required to build SQ from source code.
+LAPACK library is required to build SQ from source code.
 It should be easy to build LAPACK using a fortran compiler.
-Optionally, you may compile SQ with LIBXC library to use a long list of exchange-correlation functional such as B3LYP, and PBE.
+Optionally, LIBXC library can be called, giving access to a long list of exchange-correlation functionals such as B3LYP, and PBE.

 ### 2.1 Compiling LAPACK